 Selected resources for interdisciplinary education created by Penn State librarian Rosemary Mack.

-This document provides guidelines for presenting your student ratings (aka SRTEs, SETs) for review by a department or program head or a review committee.
+This document provides guidelines for presenting your student ratings (aka SRTEs, SETs) for review by others (e.g., department head, peer review committee).
 It provides recommended sections to include in a 1 page summary of your ratings for a particular offering of a course.
 It can be accompanied by a thematic analysis of students' written feedback (See "Template for Analysis of Student Comments").
 Some faculty find that this helps them to clarify what happened in the course and guides them to focus on particular aspects of the course to retain and to improve.
 Page two is an example.

 Faculty Senate Policy 43-00 Syllabus requires that four statements be included in all syllabi, in addition to other required information.
 This document provides example syllabus statements for: 1) Academic Integrity; 2) Academic Adjustment / Academic Accommodation; 3) Educational Equity / Report Bias; and 4) Counseling and Psychological Services (CAPS).